Highly Capable Services

 - To prepare students for future contributions to society and to encourage life-long learning.

-Primary Enrichment Program K-2: The Primary Enrichment Program (PEP) is an inclusive model that provides enrichment opportunities to students in Kindergarten, first and second grade.
-Students who qualify for this program remain in their general education classrooms and their general education teachers provide enrichment opportunities.
-This program is separate from the Highly Capable Program and qualification for PEP does not guarantee qualification for the 3-11 Highly Capable Program.
-Our program has changed each year to accommodate the most appropriate instruction for our students.
-Educational research tells us that enrichment within the classroom is far more effective than a pull-out model.Highly Capable 3-8: The third through fifth grade Highly Capable Program is self-contained at West Mercer Elementary and Lakeridge Elementary.
-Students in the Highly Capable Program remain with their class throughout the day and move to their enrichment activities (PE, art, music, and library) with their class.
-The Highly Capable Program at Islander Middle School (grades 6-8) focuses on science, English, and social studies.
+Primary Enrichment Services K-2: Primary Enrichment Services (PES) is an inclusive model that provides enrichment opportunities to students in Kindergarten, first, and second grade.
+Students who qualify to receive services remain in their general education classrooms and their general education teachers provide enrichment opportunities.
+These services are separate from Highly Capable Services and qualification for PES does not guarantee qualification for 3-11 Highly Capable Services.
+Educational research tells us that enrichment within the classroom is far more effective than a pull-out model.Highly Capable 3-8: Students in third through fifth grade who qualify for Highly Capable Services are self-contained in specific classrooms at West Mercer Elementary and Lakeridge Elementary.
+Students who receive Highly Capable Services remain with their class throughout the day and move to their enrichment activities (PE, art, music, and library) with their class.
+Highly Capable Services at Islander Middle School (grades 6-8) focus on science, English, and social studies.
 All other content areas are integrated with the general population of students.

 Highly Capable 9-12: We continue to provide services to our highly capable students in high school through honors and AP courses, which are available to all students.
-This continuum of service provides appropriate support and accommodation for all highly capable students from identification to graduation.Highly Capable and PEP Program Monitoring: As a district, and provided by state law under ESSA, we are required to continually examine our program and modify it to meet the needs of all of the students in our classes.
-During the 2017-2018 school year, the district underwent a review of our Highly Capable and PEP programs.
+This continuum of service provides appropriate support and accommodation for all highly capable students from identification to graduation.Highly Capable and PES Monitoring: As a district, and provided by state law under ESSA, we are required to continually examine our services and modify them to meet the needs of all of the students in our classes.
+During the 2017-2018 school year, the district underwent a review of our Highly Capable and PES services.
 More information about the review can be found on the September 13, 2018 MISD School Board Agenda.
-During the 2018-2019 school year, an advisory committee convened to discuss the review and the recommended program changes and will continue their work through the 2019-2020 school year to ensure our services align with the District's vision, mission, and core values.For more detailed information please see the following documents:
+During the 2018-2019 school year, an advisory committee convened to discuss the review and the recommended service changes and will continue their work through the 2020-2021 school year to ensure our services align with the District's vision, mission, and core values.For more detailed information please see the following documents:

 - Highly Capable Identification Matrix